esa-tu-darmstadt/altis_sycl/README.md

 ## Running Benchmarks on CPU or GPU

-For CPUs and GPUs, the binaries are under the `build/bin/levelX` folders.
+For CPUs and GPUs, the binaries are placed under the `build/bin/levelX` folders.

-Pass `--gpu` to use a GPU present on the host (if `--gpu` is omitted, the host CPU is used):
+Pass `--gpu` to use a GPU present on the host.
+If `--gpu` is omitted, the host CPU is used:

 ```
 ./bin/level2/lavamd